6 Bayesian Updating & Spatial Temporal Modelling

 Let us load these dataset to memory:

-is a list of neighbouring regions connected to the index region in node1
+is a list of neighbouring areas connected to the index region defined in node1

 We can perform this spatial operation by first coercing the sf